 A laser is an electronic-optical device that emits coherent, monochromatic light.
 The Ellipse Nd:YAG laser, with a wavelength of 1064 nm, is optically pumped using a flash lamp.

-Treating vascular conditions in general is based on the principle of selective photothermolysis performed with a single pulse.
+Treating vascular conditions in general is based on the principle of selective photothermolysis performed with a single long pulse.

 Leg veins and reticular vessels are normally deep, which is why Nd:YAG in most cases respond better than IPL.